 We value the courage to reflect, learn and express ourselves creatively.
 We celebrate creativity in every action, expression, response, and collaboration.

-We enjoy a well-deserved reputation for the quality, impact and holistic nature of our advice and educational provision.
-Clients often come back again and again over the process of integration into society, which can take many years.
-We help them at key stages; assisting on arrival in the UK, during the process of claiming asylum, through getting immigration status and applying for settlement, to citizenship and finally applying for a British passport.
+We enjoy a well-deserved reputation for the quality, impact and the holistic nature of our advice and educational provision.
+Clients often come back again and again over the process of integration, which can take years.
+We help them at key stages; assisting on arrival in the city, during the process of claiming asylum, through getting immigration status and applying for settlement, and applying for a British passport.

 Our Vision

-Over the past 20 years, CLEAR have become woven into the fabric of the city’s support network for people seeking asylum and refugees, and we continue to work in collaboration with other organisations to constantly improve advocacy, education and empowerment for the people we support.
+Over the past 24 years, CLEAR have become woven into the fabric of the city’s support network for refugees and people seeking asylum, and we continue to work in collaboration with other organisations to advise, empower and educate the people we support.